seb-hall/EE40098-Labs/cwb/report/EE40098-CWB.typ

     )
 ) <schemas>

+Schema values were defined by the 2's compliment representation of signed 16-bit integers, scaled by 0.001, and with the '\*' wildcard character representing bits outside of the schema.

 The prevalence of these values during an optimisation run was then tracked, using the modified source code found in @ex5-source-code.
 A plot of the schema fitness using the 16-bit genes is shown in @ex5-schema-fitness and the propagation of the schemas over time is shown in @ex5-schema-fitness-sch.

 #figure(
-    image("resources/ex5-fitness-5.png", width: 120%),
+    image("resources/ex5-fitness-5.png", width: 110%),
     caption: [Best population fitness over generations with 16-bit genes.], )  <ex5-schema-fitness>

 #figure(
-    image("resources/ex5-fitness-5-sch.png", width: 120%),
+    image("resources/ex5-fitness-5-sch.png", width: 110%),
     caption: [Schema fitness over generations - Schema A (purple), Schema B (red), Schema C (green), Schema D (orange) and Schema E (blue).], )  <ex5-schema-fitness-sch>